NIR456/Net-Question/README.md

 CORS allows servers to specify which domains are permitted to access resources on the server.
 This is essential for web security, as it helps prevent unauthorized access to resources.

+## Agile Methodology

+Agile is an iterative software development methodology that helps developers create and deliver applications more quickly and efficiently.
+It is based on the principles of collaboration, customer feedback, and the “three C's” – card, conversation, and confirmation.